by Rachel Buckmaster (MA 2011)

-Mathias "Spider" Schergen (BFAAE 1980) has become a fixture in the Cabrini Green community after spending 20 years teaching children art at Chicago Public Schools' Jenner Fine Arts Academy in the neighborhood.
-Early in his career Schergen created the name Spider (Mr. Spider to his students) in an inspired—and successful—attempt to connect with his students.
+Mathias "Spider" Schergen (BFA 1980) has become a fixture in the Cabrini Green community after spending 20 years teaching children at Jenner Academy of the Arts.
+Early in his career, Schergen created the name Spider (Mr. Spider to his students) in an inspired—and successful—attempt to connect with his students.

 "I really feel it's important that a child be grounded in their experience of making art," Schergen says.
 "Children love learning how to do stuff.
 It's just a natural part of their empowerment as a child."